Salientia: Evolution

 In 2008, Gerobatrachus hottoni, a temnospondyl with many frog- and salamander-like characteristics, was discovered in Texas.
 It dated back 290 million years and was hailed as a missing link, a stem batrachian close to the common ancestor of frogs and salamanders, consistent with the widely accepted hypothesis that frogs and salamanders are more closely related to each other (forming a clade called the Batrachia) than they are to caecilians.
 However, others have suggested that Gerobatrachus hottoni was only a dissorophoid temnospondyl unrelated to extant amphibians.
 The earliest known salientians (see below), closer to the extant frogs than to the extant salamanders, are Triadobatrachus massinoti, from the Early Triassic of Madagascar (about 250 million years ago), and the fragmentary Czatkobatrachus polonicus from the Early Triassic of Poland (about the same age as Triadobatrachus).
 The skull of Triadobatrachus is frog-like, being broad with large eye sockets, but the fossil has features diverging from modern frogs.
 These include a longer body with more vertebrae.
 The tail has separate vertebrae, unlike the fused urostyle or coccyx found in modern frogs.
 The tibia and fibula bones are also separate, making it probable that Triadobatrachus was not an efficient leaper.

-The Salientia (Latin salere (salio), "to jump") are a stem group including modern frogs in the order Anura and their close fossil relatives the "proto-frogs" (e.g., Triadobatrachus and Czatkobatrachus).
-The common features possessed by the "proto-frogs" in the Salientia group include 14 presacral vertebrae (modern frogs have eight or nine), a long and forward-sloping ilium in the pelvis, the presence of a frontoparietal bone, and a lower jaw without teeth.
+Proto-frogs, such as Triadobatrachus and Czatkobatrachus, possessed 14 presacral vertebrae (modern frogs have eight or nine), a long and forward-sloping ilium in the pelvis, a frontoparietal bone, and a lower jaw without teeth.